Jimmy Scott: Career

-Also in attendance at Pomus's funeral was Seymour Stein, founder and operator of Sire, which released Scott's 1992 album All the Way, produced by Tommy LiPuma and featuring Kenny Barron, Ron Carter, and David "Fathead" Newman.
+Also in attendance at Pomus's funeral was Seymour Stein, founder and operator of Sire Records, which released Scott's 1992 album All the Way, produced by Tommy LiPuma and featuring Kenny Barron, Ron Carter, and David "Fathead" Newman.
 Scott was nominated for a Grammy Award for the album.

-Scott released Dream in 1994 and the album Heaven in 1996.
+Scott released Dream in 1994, and the album Heaven in 1996.
 His next work, an album of pop and rock interpretations entitled Holding Back the Years (1998), was produced by Gerry McCarthy and Dale Ashley.
 Released in the US by Artists Only in October 1998, it peaked at No. 14 on the Billboard Jazz Albums chart.
 In Japan, it won the Swing Journal Award for Best Jazz Album of the Year (2000).
 The title track marked the first time in his career that Scott overdubbed his harmony vocal tracks.
-Holding Back the Years features cover art by Mark Kostabi, liner notes by Lou Reed, and includes versions of "Nothing Compares 2 U" (written by Prince), "Jealous Guy" (John Lennon), "Almost Blue" (Elvis Costello), "Sorry Seems to Be the Hardest Word" (Elton John and Bernie Taupin) and title track "Holding Back the Years".
+Holding Back the Years featured cover art by Mark Kostabi, liner notes by Lou Reed, and includes versions of "Nothing Compares 2 U" (written by Prince), "Jealous Guy" (John Lennon), "Almost Blue" (Elvis Costello), "Sorry Seems to Be the Hardest Word" (Elton John and Bernie Taupin) and the title track "Holding Back the Years” (Simply Red).

 In 1999, Scott's early recordings for Decca were released on CD, as were all of his recordings with Savoy from 1952 to 1975 in a three-disc box set.
 In 2000, Scott signed with Milestone and recorded four albums, each produced by Todd Barkan with guests such as Wynton Marsalis, Renee Rosnes, Bob Kindred, Eric Alexander, Lew Soloff, George Mraz, Lewis Nash, and Scott's touring and recording band, The Jazz Expressions.
 He released two live albums recorded in Japan.
 During 2003–04, PBS aired If You Only Knew, a documentary produced and directed by Matthew Buzell that won film festival awards and the Independent Lens award.

 Scott and his wife Jeanie lived in Las Vegas, Nevada, after purchasing a house in 2006, having previously lived in Euclid, Ohio, for 10 years.

 On May 10, 2014, Scott's final recording session took place in the living room of his home.
 The track was recorded for Grégoire Maret's album Wanted and was a song Maret wrote for him titled "The 26th of May".

-Scott died in his sleep at his home in Las Vegas on June 12, 2014, at the age of 88.
-He was buried in Knollwood Cemetery in Mayfield Heights, Ohio.